dkovacs24/ReviOS_faq/docs/related.md

 **For FACEIT we always recommend to use the latest versions of ReviOS.** [Details below](#is-revios-faceit-compatible-which-version-do-i-need-for-faceit).

-### Which version is the best?
+### Which build of ReviOS is the best?

-Even if you do find **older version of ReviOS, we do not recommend** using those, since they are outdated.
-Maybe ancient version have better latency or speed, but the number of software that supports those versions are declining day by day.
+Even if you do find **older builds of ReviOS, we do not recommend** using those, since they are outdated.
+Maybe ancient version have a slightly better latency or speed, but the number of software that supports those versions are declining day by day.
+And ReviOS is getting better with every release.

 So always **install the latest**, because that is the best.

-### ReviOS 10 or ReviOS 11?
+### Which version of ReviOS is the best?
+ReviOS 10 or ReviOS 11?

 These two versions of ReviOS have very little difference between them, and it mainly boils down to **what do you like more**.
 Windows 10 or Windows 11.
 Although **DirectX 12 games** and latest **Intel** processors, like the **12th generation**, might perform better on **Windows 11**, due to [DirectStorage](https://www.thewindowsclub.com/what-is-directstorage-in-windows){target=_blank}, [BypassIO](https://docs.microsoft.com/en-us/windows-hardware/drivers/ifs/bypassio){target=_blank} and [Thread Director](https://www.anandtech.com/show/16881/a-deep-dive-into-intels-alder-lake-microarchitectures/2){target=_blank}, these are not ReviOS related things, these differences are present on stock Windows too.